 1 chipotle chile in adobo + 1 teaspoon adobo sauce

 1 cup shredded cheddar cheese or cheddar/Jack cheese blend

 1/2 cup sour cream

 2 Tablespoons finely chopped cilantro leaves

 2) Peel and chop the onion into evenly-sized pieces.
-Heat another 2 tablespoons of olive oil in a 12-inch skillet over medium heat.
+Heat another tablespoon of olive oil in a 12-inch skillet over medium heat.
 Add the onions and cook until softened, about 5 minutes.
-Stir in the black beans, cumin, chipotle chile with its sauce.
-Continue to sauté over medium, until the beans are heated through, another 15 minutes.
+Stir in the black beans, cumin, and chipotle chile with its sauce.
+Continue to saute over medium heat, until the beans are heated through, another 15 minutes.

 4) While the quesadilla is cooking, whisk the sour cream and cilantro together.
-Cut the finished quesadilla into thirds and serve with the cilantro crema on the side as a dipping sauce.
+Cut the finished quesadilla into thirds and serve with the cilantro sour cream on the side as a dipping sauce.